 Florida lawmakers could vote to protect equal rights this fall — but it will take all of us speaking up to demand action on the ERA first.

 The people of Florida have the opportunity to have their voices heard and play a part in the making of herstory to ratify the Equal Rights Amendment (ERA).
 As of today, Florida may be one of the best opportunities for supporters and advocates of the ERA to add one of the two states needed to ratify the Amendment, whether it be through connecting with their state legislators, participating in demonstrations, or raising awareness through social media.

-The Florida Senate and House are in regular session from March 5 to May 9 – let’s get ERA voted on in THIS LEGISLATIVE SESSION!
+The Florida Senate and House are next in session on January 14, 2020 – let’s get ERA voted on in THIS LEGISLATIVE SESSION!

 Call your representative now!

 One of the most prominent supporters of the ERA in Florida was Roxcy O’Neal Bolton who founded the Miami chapter of National Organization for Women in 1966.
 She became the vice president of the NOW national organization in 1969, while her husband, Commander David Bolton in the U.S. Navy, would later lead the organization Men for ERA.
 During the 1970s, when the lion’s share of state legislatures ratified the Equal Rights Amendment, Florida remained one of the battlegrounds well into the end of the decade and the beginning of the 1980s.
 On various occasions, the ERA passed the Florida House of Representatives, but never passed the Senate.
 When the ERA was first put to vote in the Florida Senate in 1974, the only female state Senator in the chamber was Senator Lori Wilson, who became an outspoken proponent of the Amendment.